NCTU-AUV/orca_docker/README.md

 # Orca AUV ROS2 environment

 > [!NOTE]
-> (2023/11/14) Please make sure you set the environment variables correctly (there are some updates in the latest commits)
+> - (2023/11/14) Please make sure you set the environment variables correctly (there are some updates in the latest commits)
+> - (2023/11/14) Note that there are two branches, `master` and `tutorial` in this repo.

 ## Prerequisites